-The 30 largest airports and airlines in GermanyFor the 30 biggest airports in Germany we provided further information.
-Alone at Frankfurt am Main Airport operate 100 airlines to and from 239 destinations.
+The 30 largest airports and airlines in GermanyFurther information is provided on the 30 biggest airports in Germany.
+At Frankfurt am Main Airport alone, 100 airlines operate and serve flights to and from 239 destinations.

 › Transport + infrastructure in Germany